iamacup/react-redux-with-networking-helper/readme.md

 This project aims to produce a low code, high productivity solution to working with React/Redux and networking.

-It stores networking state and 'global' state seperately, but provides tools for combining the two effectively - keeping a single source of truth about your application while simultaniously updating it with network data.
+It stores networking state and 'global' state separately, but provides tools for combining the two effectively - keeping a single source of truth about your application while simultaneously updating it with network data.

 In addition, the library provides some utilities to handle disconnection and network retry as well as 'expiration' of network requests over time.

-This project was built for React Native, although it's dependencies should all work with a React DOM project.
+This project was built for React Native, although its dependencies should all work with a React DOM project.

 **Note:** This project is still in it's early stages and does have a TODO list, any feedback is welcome.